11/iOSBoy/README.md

-# iOSBoy - Activelty Under Development
+# iOSBoy - Actively Under Development

 ### Description
 The mission for the iOSBoy project is to create a free, secure, easy to download, offline Gameboy and Gameboy Color emulators that do not void Apple's app store emulation policy.